Blogs About Emotions: What Can We Do?

-most of the methods discussed here, you’ve probably heard countless times.
+most of the methods discussed here, you’ve probably heard countless times from other blogs about emotions.
 There isn’t likely to be anything ground-breaking here.
-I’ll start what I feel is the most common given advice.
+I’ll start what I believe is the most common given advice.

 I’ve left out the psycho-babble so here are the conclusions of the study: ” . . . increased comfort, relaxation, pleasantness, vigor and alertness, and reduced symptoms of arousal, anxiety, depression, anger, and confusion.”